Information

 The following table lists the prerequisites that are required to use the Databricks plug-in, each with its minimum required version.

-Control-M Application Integrator9.0.20.201
+Control-M Application Integrator

-Control-M Automation API9.0.20.245
+Control-M Automation API

 Control-M for Databricks is supported on Control-M Web and Control-M Automation API, but not on Control-M client.

-To download the required installation files for each prerequisite, see Obtaining Control-M Installation Files.
+To download the required installation files for each prerequisite, see Obtaining-Control-M-Installation-Files.

 Setting up Control-M for Databricks